 The information Madam Liu provided was invaluable to the MBA students.
-It helped to shine a light on international and Chinese business in a very unique and intimate way.
-“This is the best part of our job at the Hanlon Centre” said Luke Coupal, a SITO liaison officer and an associate with the Hanlon Centre.
+It informed them of international and Chinese business in a unique and intimate way.
+“This is the best part of our job at the Hanlon Centre,” said associate Luke Coupal.
 “Meeting with dignitaries and representatives from the other side of the world and hearing about their ideas and perspectives.
-Then to follow that up with a trip to their country and to see the differences first hand, is there any better way to learn about other cultures?”
+Then to follow that up with a trip to their country and to see the differences first hand … Is there a better way to learn about other cultures?”

-Interest in international excursions and exchanges goes both ways.
-Madam Liu emphasized how attractive Edwards is to Chinese Business students.
-She told the MBA students that Edwards’ advanced ideas and global vision, combined with a charming campus and a friendly atmosphere, make this school an appealing destination for Chinese students looking to hone their skills.
+The interest in international learning goes both ways.
+Madam Liu explained how attractive the Edwards School is to Chinese business students.
+She told the MBA students that Edwards’ advanced ideas and global vision, combined with a charming campus and a friendly atmosphere, make the school an appealing destination for Chinese students looking to hone their skills.

 Madam Liu also spoke about the Chinese economy, and how China emerged as the world’s 2nd largest economy in 2010.
 China was able to add $750 billion to its GDP, comparable to creating 140 million jobs for its citizens and, in the next five years, they intend to be the world’s largest importer.
 But Liu emphasized that importation must also ensure “all- win” sustainability and the happiness of the Chinese people.

 Liu provided reasons why now is a good time for economic cooperation between Canada and China to begin, in follow-up to Canadian Prime Minister Stephen Harper’s February 2012 visit to China.
 The two countries share a solid foundation of cooperation, Canada’s natural resources and China’s need for such resources creates complimentary economies, and both governments want their industries to go global.